 How long does a herpes outbreak last?

+After the first herpes outbreak, subsequent herpes outbreaks might last between 7 and 10 days.
 The longest a herpes outbreak can last is usually 2 to 4 weeks.
 Most herpes outbreaks will be shorter than this.

-Timeline of herpes outbreak
+Timeline of a herpes outbreak

 The timeline of a herpes outbreak can typically have a timeline like this: